 To work out what size system you require, study your electricity bills.
 From these you can calculate your average daily electricity consumption and the average amount of electricity your solar PV system needs to produce to meet your needs.
 The unshaded area available for the panels installation along with how much you are prepared to spend will also need to be taken into consideration.

-Getting quotes from several accredited installers will give you the chance to compare costs and discuss any questions you may have.
+Getting quotes from several accredited solar panel installers will give you the chance to compare costs and discuss any questions you may have.
 Another important decision to make is whether you'll need a grid-connected system, which interacts with the main power grid, or a stand-alone system that has its own electricity storage.
 If you live in an area where connecting to the main electricity grid is not possible, or where connection costs are expensive, stand-alone systems are a viable option.

 However, these systems are more complicated and expensive.
 They involve more components and require more maintenance and you'll also need a battery bank installed in accordance with Australian Standards to store electricity.

 If you want a grid-connected system, it's up to your electricity supplier to agree to connect you.
 Some companies let you feed the excess electricity your system generates into the electricity grid and then take the payment for selling your electricity off your power bill.